 I don’t remember a time I didn’t think of myself as “fat”.
 My weight has generally fluctuated and never gone above a certain point (at five feet three inches I average around 13.5 stone/190 pounds.
 At my heaviest, 10 years ago, I was 16 stone/224 pounds).
-I am aware that many others are far more adversely affected by their size than I, but this does little to minimise my self-recrimination, and I know I am far from alone in this.
+I am aware that many others are more adversely affected by their size than I, but this does little to minimise my self-recrimination, and I know I am far from alone in this.

 An emotional overeater who did not enjoy exercise, I “knew” I was ugly by the time I was eight years old.
 I believed my father died that year because I was not lovable enough to stay for, and a big part of that “unlovable”, I reasoned, was my horrible body.

 Approaching 60, I don’t feel ugly.
 I like my face, and wear my wrinkles with happy affection.
 I don’t use make-up or colour my thick hair (resolutely brown with increasingly silver highlights, which I love).

 But, like most of the women I know (no matter what their size or shape) my body still causes me dissatisfaction on pretty much a daily basis; and this is something I need to change.
 I have wasted far too many of my 57 years in 57 shades of shame.

 Shame started early with “Bad Catholic”, which soon morphed into a more generic “Bad Child”.
 My learning differences contributed “Something Wrong with Me” and “Misfit”.
 Glasses, poor teeth and a heavier-than-average frame soon equalled “Fat and Ugly”.
 Then my father’s early death on top of the low self-esteem and bullying I was already experiencing confirmed I was worthy only of abandonment.